mantidproject/reports/DevelopmentSetup.md

 and enter the requested details.
 Once the account has been created go to `http://localhost:<HOST_PORT>/admin` and login with the details you provided.

+If this step fails then see section below on Troubleshooting.

 ## Troubleshooting

 If you are having problems connecting to the localhost with an obscure error code, try